 We ask that as adults, we’ll strive to protect the world that they will grow up in.
 We thank you for Compassion’s local church partners and for the amazing work that they are doing to protect your precious ecosystems, children, and their communities.
 Amen

 Children and young people are also helping to lead the way in caring for their environment and raising awareness of the impact climate change is having.
-In the coastal region of Ecuador, youth from the local church-based Compassion project have been heading to the beaches every month armed with protective gloves and bags.
+In the coastal region of Ecuador, youth from the local church-driven Compassion project have been heading to the beaches every month armed with protective gloves and bags.
 The volunteers help collect plastic waste as part of a social awareness initiative which the local church is leading.

 “In the church we have learned that we must take care of God’s creation, that we must be good stewards of what God has given us, so we like to care for and clean the sea,” says 11-year-old Alejandra.